jsullivan/CSS3-Progress-bars/README.markdown

 # CSS3 Progress Bars
 These progress bars are built using CSS3.
-They can be used anywhere without the need for javascript and work on mobile devices, too.
+They can be used anywhere without the need for javascript and they work on mobile devices, too.

 ## Instructions
 1. Include the progress bar stylesheet: